 Baseball Books, The Elixir of Life

-When reading the incisive, achingly-beautiful prose of such writers, it’s difficult to be unmoved.
+When reading the incisive, achingly beautiful prose of such writers, it is difficult to be unmoved.
 Soon, I began imitating these literary heroes in my writing, using words and phrases and tempo discovered in their books.
 From an early age, I wanted to be like Roger Kahn or Jerome Holtzman or Grantland Rice.
 I wanted to write about baseball with regularity and panache.
 I wanted to cover sunny weekend games at Fenway Park, smoking a Cuban and punching thunderously at a typewriter.

 Such dreams are difficult for a Brit, but I’m trying my best.

 The years have progressed, and so too has my baseball library.
-I can’t recall a time in the past eleven years when I haven’t had a bookmark in a baseball book of some kind.
-At the time of writing, I own 168 baseball books, and was recently forced to purchase a new bookcase to house them all.
+I cannot recall a time in the past eleven years when I have not had a bookmark in a baseball book of some kind.
+At the time of writing, I own 168 baseball books.
+I was recently forced to purchase a new bookcase to house them all.

-The perception of many snooty elitists says that you can’t learn anything from a book which isn’t written by a classical novelist.
-I, quite frankly, think that is a load of bull.
+The perception of many snooty elitists says that you cannot learn anything from a book that was not written by a classical novelist.
+Quite frankly, I think that is bullshit.
 The existence of baseball books has gifted me a lot in life.
-If I didn’t pick up that first baseball book, I likely would have fallen into the trap of never reading as a child.
+If I did not pick up that first baseball book, I likely would have fallen into the trap of never reading as a child.
 In time, reading these books has not only taught me all I know about baseball, but also everything I know about writing.
 My vocabulary and writing style is derived entirely from these books.

-I encourage everybody to pick up a book about something they’re deeply interested in, and dig deeper and deeper into that subject’s bibliography.
+I encourage everybody to pick up a book about something they are deeply interested in and dig deeper and deeper into that subject’s bibliography.
 Better still, pick up a baseball book.
-I guarantee that you’ll be squirming with delight after just one chapter.
+I guarantee you will be squirming with delight after just one chapter.

 Get the Pinstripe Galaxy book!